aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Progress Options/Progress_Options_-_Major_Messa.rst

-This option controls whether general information about the compilation, execution and solving should be reported to the Message Window.
+This option controls whether general information about the compilation, execution and solving should be reported to the :ref:`aimmshelp13-Messages_Window`.
 Possible values are:

     *	No major messages
     *	Show major messages